|City/Town: • Apopka|

-Built in 1969, General Electric opened a new factory as part of GE’s lighting-systems division, manufacturing incandescent lamps.
+The ACCO Aerated Concrete Systems plant in Apopka, Florida was first built in 1969, when General Electric opened a new factory as part of GE’s lighting-systems division, manufacturing incandescent lamps.
 The factory operated until it closed in 1982.
-GE reopened the factory a year later as part of it’s robotics operation.
-It is best to note that at the time, the robotics industry was doing poor as robots were relegated to marginal tasks and were nearly mothballed entirely.
+GE reopened the factory a year later as part of its robotics operation.
+It is best to note that at the time, the robotics industry was doing poorly as robots were relegated to marginal tasks and were nearly mothballed entirely.
 The industry’s reputation suffered massively during the 80s and almost disappeared entirely.

 GE designed and developed the software and central processing unit, or brain, for robotic welding sites.
 Automation Intelligence designs and manufactures industrial computer controls that sometimes are used in robotics.

 The company, like some others in the automated-welding business, overestimated the size of the market.
 Citing the poor economic outlook for the robotics industry, in January 1987, General Electric closed it’s robotics plant, putting 118 employees who manufacture computer-driven mechanical arms out of work.
 The land and factory were later sold.

 In 1999, ACCO Aerated Concrete Systems, a subsidiary of the Florida Crushed Stone Company, reopened the plant as an aerated-concrete plant.
 Costing an estimated $10 million renovation, the project began back in 1987 when the robotics plant closed down.
 The project laid dormant for a few years before Orlando was seen as a great location from a sales standpoint and labor pool.
 The aerated concrete process is explained below: